oss-review-toolkit/ort/website/docs/getting-started/usage.md

 The meaning of these sections and the properties they can contain is described together with the corresponding subcomponents.

 While the file is rather static, there are means to override configuration options for a specific run of ORT or to customize the configuration to a specific environment.
-The following options are supported, in order of precedence:
+The following options are supported (in order of precedence):

 * Properties can be defined via environment variables by using the full property path as the variable name.
   For instance, one can override the Postgres schema by setting `ort.scanner.storages.postgres.connection.schema=test_schema`.